-Current liabilities include the outstanding balance of bond anticipation notes (\$52.0 million) and the unspent American Rescue Plan funds (\$29.7 million).
+Current liabilities include the outstanding balance of bond anticipation notes (\$56.1 million) and the unspent American Rescue Plan funds (\$20.9 million).

-Changes within the actuarial valuation of the City's OPEB plan resulted in the change within the non-current liabilities and deferred inflows of resources.
+Non-current liabilities include long-term portion of bonds, notes and leases payable, proportionate share of pension liabilities, workers compensation claims, and other post-employment benefits.
+Changes within the actuarial assumptions driving the valuation of the City's OPEB plan resulted in the change within the non-current liabilities and deferred inflows of resources.